mevdschee/ebiten-mines/README.md

     brotli -f -Z --suffix=-compressed *.wasm

-Add the following `.htaccess` file:
+Add the following `.htaccess` file on the webserver:

     <FilesMatch "\.wasm$">
         RewriteEngine On